opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

 45     We now turn to address the Appellant’s assertion that there was _no_ trade mark licensorlicensee relationship between the Respondent and Hor.
 It was our view that this assertion was a bare assertion which was contrary to documentary evidence.
 As noted by the High Court in _Warman_ at [63], “[o]ne instance of a right to sell under a trade mark being divorced from a right to protect that mark by way of trade mark registration is in the case of a trade mark licensee.”
 Further, the High Court there observed at [64]–[68] that:

- 64 The test for the validity of a trade mark licence was set out in Rainforest Coffee Products Pte Ltd v Rainforest Cafe, Inc [2000] 1 SLR(R) 725 where Lai Kew Chai J (at [33]), in delivering the judgment of the Court of Appeal, endorsed the English decision in BOSTITCH Trade Mark [1963] RPC 183 at 567:
+ 64 The test for the validity of a trade mark licence was set out in Rainforest Coffee Products Pte Ltd v Rainforest Cafe, Inc <span class="citation">[2000] 1 SLR(R) 725</span> where Lai Kew Chai J (at [33]), in delivering the judgment of the Court of Appeal, endorsed the English decision in BOSTITCH Trade Mark [1963] RPC 183 at 567:

  The key to the validity of a trade mark licence was whether or not the licence arrangement had destroyed the trade connection between the proprietor of the trade mark and the goods ...